Every language has phrases and sentences that cannot be understood by just knowing the individual words. There are …

 Oh, I definitely don’t like creepy crawlies.
 They give me the willies, particularly cockroaches, and those pesky little critters inhabit just about every nook and cranny, don’t they?

 … also shows GREAT use, this time moving into more idiomatic usage.
-The truth is, even with the ‘serious’ topic of the Taiwanese education system, given the informal nature of the IELTS Speaking Test, that first speaker could also well have said…
+The truth is, even with the ‘serious’ topic of the education system, given the informal nature of the IELTS Speaking Test, that first speaker could also well have said…

 The important point is that memorising this vocabulary and saying it mechanically (that is: wrongly, confusingly, and sometimes embarrassingly) could merely indicate you are IELTS 5 ( using vocabulary with limited flexibility).
 A constant theme in this website (and my IELTS books) is that memorisation is the wrong strategy.